-This is the percentage of patients who have had a urinary tract infection.
-Urinary tract infections are considered by many experts to be a barometer of the quality of nursing care at a nursing home.
-UTI's are often caused by worse hygiene protocols.
-Nevertheless, this statistic may also be misleading for certain nursing homes due to different reporting standards for these infections.
+This tells you the percent of patients who sustained a urinary tract infection.
+Urinary tract infections are considered to be a barometer of the quality of nursing care at a nursing home.
+UTI's are routinely the result of a facility with worst hygiene practices.
+However, this datapoint can be misleading for some nursing homes due to varying reporting standards for infections.

 Appropriately Uses Anti-Psychotic Medication

 In Carl T Curtis Health Education Center Nursing Home, 45.45% of Patients use Anti-Psychotic Medication